 - Accommodation: Rancho Primavera, Puerto Vallarta, 3-nights on full board basis.

 - This morning we transfer to Puerto Vallarta for a whale-watching excursion.
 Accompanied by a marine biologist guide, we head out to see one of the most charismatic whale species of all – the humpback.
 We watch these gentle giants breaching, tail-slapping, playing and fighting, and listen to their enchanting song via a hydrophone.
 This trip lasts around three hours, and while out we should spot brown and blue-footed boobies, royal tern, magnificent frigatebird, plus both Heermann’s and Bonaparte’s gulls.

 - Back on dry land, we go for our last lunch before heading to the airport to board a flight to Mexico City, where we connect to an overnight flight home.

 - Most meals

 - Guided activities

-Simple and comfortable hotels, small lodges and retreats with local flavour, all with en suite factilities and carefully selected for their location close to birding sites or in the heart of local towns.
+Simple and comfortable hotels, small lodges and retreats with local flavour, all with en suite facilities and carefully selected for their location close to birding sites or in the heart of local towns.

-Most meals are included, with the exception of dinner in Mexico City, Los Cabos, and La Paz, as there are so many lovely restaurants there to choose from, giving us more flexibility.
+Most meals are included, with the exception of dinner in Mexico City.
 Breakfasts and most dinners are taken at the hotels; lunch is often a boxed lunch to enjoy outdoors while in the field.
 Food is extremely varied from traditional Mexico delicacies to international dishes.